 Caitlin Jenner’s Life Change

-There is no doubt that Caitlyn Jenner was genuine when describing the feelings that propelled her to make such a drastic life change.
-She has reported (Bissinger, 2015, Jul 15),
+I am convinced that Caitlyn Jenner was genuine when describing the feelings that propelled her to make such a drastic life change.
+She has reported (Bissinger, 2015),

 The uncomfortableness of being me never leaves me all day long.
 I’m not doing this to be interesting.
 I’m doing this to live.